eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 1. Click the **+** icon next to your Endevor profile to add a new location profile.
 2. Create a name for the Endevor location profile and press Enter.
 3. Select an instance from the drop-down menu and press Enter.
-4. Enter Endevor path and press Enter.
+4. Enter the Endevor path and press Enter.

    The path has the `environment/stagenumber/system/subsystem/type` format.